ScottGibb/LED-Strip-Controller-Firmware/README.md

 ## Project Structure

 This Project uses the PlatformIO Build system and as such adheres to their build structure and folder structure, the project is split into multiple folders outlined as follows:
-- docs: holds all diagrams and pictures related to the project
-- include: Holds the main header file responsible for the high-level aspects of the project

 ```
 ├───docs